MichaelStott/tech-squawks/web/content/containers/Docker/overview.md

 ### Images and Containers

 The two primary Docker entities are _images_ and _containers_.
-Images provide application executable and file system information and may be distributed through _registries_, which are services that hosts image information.
-These images are defined via _Dockerfiles_, consisting of sequential instructions for building an image.
-On the other hand, containers are running instances of images.
+Images provide application executable and file system information and may be distributed through _registries_, which are services that hosts and provide images.
+These images are defined via _Dockerfiles_, consisting of sequential build instructions.
+Relatedly, containers are running instances of images.
 These container processes are isolated from each other and may be started, stopped, moved, or deleted via the _Docker CLI_.
 Any data within a container's private file system that is not written to persistent storage will be lost upon deleting the container.

 #### Building and Running Containers